Skip to main content

 What are Loot Boxes?

-While many have become very angry about these loot boxes in game, going as far as calling it gambling, the ESRB disagrees.
-The ESRB recently came out and said loot boxes are not gambling, although there is an element of chance with the system.
+While many have become very angry about these loot boxes in the game, going as far as calling it gambling, the ESRB disagrees.
+The ESRB recently came out and said they are not gambling, although there is an element of chance with the system.
 However, players are always going to receive some in-game content when they open a box, even if it is not what they want.
 The ESRB also compared the system to collectable card games.
 Here, players would buy a pack of cards, hoping to get the cards they wanted.
-Sometimes, they would get lucky, other times they’d get bad cards, or ones they already had.
+Sometimes, they would get lucky; other times, they’d get bad cards or ones they already had.

-Unfortunately for gamers who are against the loot box system, Europe’s counterpart to the ESRB agreed with its findings and has ruled they are not gambling.
+Unfortunately for gamers who are against this system, Europe’s counterpart to the Entertainment Software Rating Board agreed with its findings and has ruled they are not gambling.
 We’ll have to wait and see what happens with this story going forward because there are plenty of gamers who are very unhappy with the way loot boxes are being used.